 However, your doctor is still guilty of misdiagnosis if they suspect that you may have cancer, but fails to refer you for correct tests.
 Like any other professional, a medical practitioner must act professionally in his/her duties, and failure to do so may amount to medical negligence.

 How Medical Practitioners Misdiagnose Cancer

-Cancer scares normally results to psychological distress for several years.
-If you are wrongly diagnosed for cancer, you and your family members suffers the trauma similar to that of the person who is indeed having cancer.
+Cancer scares normally results in psychological distress for several years.
+If you are wrongly diagnosed with cancer, you and your family members suffer trauma similar to that of the person who is indeed having cancer.
 Cancer scare sometimes causes anxiety and even strain relationships.
 Some people even go as far as making big life changes like early retirement and selling property just because they think they have cancer.
 Doctors are therefore advised to carefully analyse the results before coming to a conclusion.

 It is true that cancer misdiagnosis may deny you a normal lifestyle, including working, taking care of your family, or supporting yourself, so initiating a personal injury compensation claim is the best way to go about cancer misdiagnosis.

 Remember, medical malpractice cases have strict time limits, so don’t wait too long.
 Consult with your local personal injury attorney on the best way forward: whether filing a compensation claim is viable or not.
 Know your rights!